tsightler/ring-mqtt/README.md

 This should install all required dependencies.
 Edit the config.js and enter your Ring account user/password and MQTT broker connection information.
 You can also change the top level topic used for creating ring device topics and also configre the Home Assistant state topic, but most people should leave these as default.

 ### Options
-By default, this will return all alarms across all locations, even shared locations for which you have permissions, however, it is possible to limit the locations monitored by the script including specific location IDs in the config as follows:
+By default, this script will discover and monitor alarms across all locations, even shared locations for which you have permissions, however, it is possible to limit the locations monitored by the script including specific location IDs in the config as follows:

 ```"location_ids": ["loc-id", "loc-id2"]```.